B.Sc (Molecular Genetics/Human Biology), M.Sc.Med.(Orofacial Pain Specialty), Grad Cert Innovation and Entrepreneurship, Dip.Remedial Massage

 Qualifications and memberships

-Raelene is presently undertaking a Master of Science in Medicine (Pain Management) through the University of Sydney specialising in the Orofacial Pain stream.
+Raelene is a graduate of the Master of Science in Medicine (Orofacial Pain Specialty) (Pain Management) through the University of Sydney.
 With many years clinical experience in treating TMJ Dysfunction, these studies in Orofacial Pain has allowed her to become proficient in the DC/TMD Examination protocol for assessing TMD patients.
 The DC/TMD Assessment Instruments allow the optimisation of treatment strategies in the management of head, neck and TMD pain.

 Raelene is a highly qualified Myotherapist, Remedial Massage Therapist and Academic/Educator with nearly 30 years of experience in the field.
 Raelene began her career with an apprenticeship with Dr John Whiteside at MyoMed at a time when myofascial pain (or pain due to trigger points or “muscle knots”) had just been discovered in the musculoskeletal field.
 She was privileged to work alongside and be trained by leaders in myotherapy including doctors, dentists, specialists and myotherapists, including the American myotherapist Nancy Shaw and American physical therapist Tim Sawyer.